 Oxycodone and Hydrocodone – Cost

-In any case, if your doctor prescribe the brand name, it can be expensive.
-For example, you can reduce its cost by getting prescription coupons or through insurance.
-However, if you don’t know how to make it cheaper, ask your pharmacist.
+In any case, if a doctor prescribes the brand name, it can be expensive.
+For example, one can reduce its cost by getting prescription coupons or through insurance.
+However, if a person does not know how to make it cheaper, ask a pharmacist.

 Oxycodone and Hydrocodone – Side Effects